uri-library-data-services/iassist-preview/content/blog/north-american-ddi-conference-april-2013.md

 contributed presentations.
 This conference should be of interest to both researchers and data professionals in the social sciences and other disciplines.
 Training sessions will follow the conference.
-One focus of the first year\'s conference will be on the use of DDI by individual research teams through the data lifecycle.
+One focus of the first year's conference will be on the use of DDI by individual research teams through the data lifecycle.

 Please note that thanks to the generous support of the [Alfred P. Sloan